matixandr/MatixAndr/README.md

 <img src="Hi!
 Im a Software Engineer (2).gif">

-Hi im a software engenieer and i make many kind's of software!
-I mainly write in Python and sometimes in Rust or C++.
-I also write some good quality websites
+Hello im a Software Engineer that is very pasionate in Rust and C/C++.
+I started programing in 2016 and from that time i made multiple projects.
 <!--<h2 align="center">👷🏻 Services</h2>

 I make software and websites for request!
 Want one?
 Dm me on discord: `matt.void`